-These procedures apply to hiring of all tenure-track faculty and unclassified faculty, professional, and administrative positions in the College of Education that do not fall under the staff search procedures established by Winthrop's Human Resources office.
-The procedures may be modified for non-tenure track faculty lines and other unclassified positions, as deemed appropriate by the search committee chair in conjunction with the COE Associate Dean.
+These procedures apply to hiring of all tenure-track faculty and unclassified faculty, professional, and administrative positions in the college that do not fall under the staff search procedures established by Winthrop's Human Resources office.
+The procedures may be modified for non-tenure track faculty lines and other unclassified positions, as deemed appropriate by the Search Committee Chair in conjunction with the CESHS Associate Dean.

-The procedures outlined in this document apply to unclassified searches in the COE, as appropriate based on Winthrop Human Resources policy.
-However search requirements may be waived in whole or in part under the following circumstances:
+The procedures outlined in this document apply to unclassified searches in the CESHS as appropriate based on Winthrop's Human Resources policy.
+However, search requirements may be waived in whole or in part under the following circumstances: